Toby and the Secrets of the Tree: Characters

-Toby - Son of Sim and Maya Lolness, Toby is a fugitive on the Tree with both Leo Blue and Joe Mitch after him.
+Toby – Son of Sim and Maya Lolness, Toby is a fugitive on the Tree with both Leo Blue and Joe Mitch after him.
 He attempts to rescue his love, Elisha Lee, from the Nest at the top of the tree, where she is going to be married to Leo Blue.
 He has just returned from a journey from the Prairie visiting the Grass people.
 He carries their mark: Designs drawn on the soles of his feet with caterpillar ink.

-Leo Blue - Leo Blue is the son of the famed butterfly explorer, El Blue.
+Leo Blue – Leo Blue is the son of the famed butterfly explorer, El Blue.
 His mother died when he was quite young and he was once best friends with Toby.
 However, his belief that the Grass People killed his father feeds his hatred toward the Lolness family and he eventually lands them all in jail.
-It is later found out that he is half sisters with his to-be bride Elisha Lee.
+It is later found out that he is a half brother with his to-be bride Elisha Lee.
 He takes on the persona of the Shadow to gain closeness to Elisha.

-Elisha Lee - Born of Isha Lee, the princess of the Grass people, and El Blue, Elisha is half-Grass person and half-Tree person.
+Elisha Lee – Born of Isha Lee, the princess of the Grass people, and El Blue, Elisha is half-Grass person and half-Tree person.
 She carries the Grass people mark (foot decorations).
 She is said to be pretty and has a rebellious and stubborn streak.
 She is in love with Toby but is captured by Leo Blue to be married to him.
 She is held captive in the egg in the top nest of the Tree.
 She is Leo's half sister.

 Reception

 Critical reception has been positive.
 Reviewers for the School Library Journal both praised the work, with one stating that "This interesting piece of eco-fantasy provides a satisfying conclusion for those who enjoyed the first book."
 The Horn Book Guide had a similar opinion as they felt that the book would be best appreciated by readers who had finished the first novel.

 Kirkus Reviews was more mixed in their opinion, writing "Once all these people and threads intersect, the sheer quantity of coincidence and contrivance to tie them off neatly strains credulity to the breaking point.
 Nonetheless, the knit never quite ravels, displaying a brilliance and depth nothing short of dazzling.
 A mess, but a spectacular one."

-Peter Berkrot, accomplished voice over actor and audiobook narrator, calls this Toby book one of his favourite titles while Booktrust included it in the Booktrust 2010 Best Book Guide.
+Peter Berkrot, accomplished voiceover actor and audiobook narrator, calls this Toby book one of his favourite titles while BookTrust included it in the BookTrust 2010 Best Book Guide.